 If at all possible, I’d recommend not visiting Liechtenstein on a Sunday or if you do, making sure you have food on hand to last the day.
 Everything shuts down on Sunday.
-When Dave and I set off for dinner on Sunday evening, nothing was open.
+When my partner and I set off for dinner on Sunday evening, nothing was open.
 We walked past closed restaurant after closed restaurant after closed restaurant after closed supermarket after closed convenience store, desperate for food and unable to find anywhere to get some.

 Fortunately, after half an hour of walking through Vaduz, we finally found somewhere that was open and serving baguettes.
 We should have been better prepared.

 Liechtenstein is Expensive